 If a pupil is referred to the Ready to Learn space, then they automatically enter the Behaviour Ladder on Step 2.
-It will then be the Head of Year's responsibility to set targets as part of the Exit Meeting to de-escalate undesirable behavioural traits over a 6-week period of monitoring, if successful then the pupil steps down to Step 1, Tutor Report for 3 weeks.
+It will then be the Head of Year's responsibility to set targets as part of the Entry-Meeting to de-escalate undesirable behavioural traits over a 6-week period of monitoring, if successful then the pupil steps down to Step 1, Tutor Report for 3 weeks.

-Restorative conversations should take place at an agreed time (if appropriate) between the pupil, the teacher, and the Behaviour Manager (this can be over break/lunch, before or after school or during any time the teacher has any free time).
+Restorative conversations should take place at an agreed time (if appropriate) between the pupil, the teacher-